-When someone decide to enter the nursing profession, it means they choose to help people who are in need.
-The roles and responsibilities of nurses are growing within the health care system.
-It is essential to understand the importance of nurses in the community.
+When someone decides to enter the nursing profession, it means they choose to help people who are in need.
+However, the roles and responsibilities of nurses today are growing within the healthcare system.
+Will this impact the importance of nurses in the community?

 Take a moment to reflect on your role as a nurse and the importance you play in the community.
 Relive those special moments when you realized a difference and the satisfaction that you felt knowing you were able to help.
 It is an honor and a privilege to serve in the capacity that we do and to possess the skills that are so uniquely nursing.

 We may have times that we are tired, drained, frustrated and disillusioned with our profession, but the greater good of what we do and who we serve far outweighs the episodic challenges.
-I am grateful every day that I am a nurse and, despite the challenges, I would never want to go through life as anything else.
+I am grateful every day that I am a nurse.
+Despite the challenges, I would never want to go through life as anything else.
 As part of the nursing community, let us value our existence to make a difference in our patients.